Ode Rancho

 No analysis available

-I looked for leasehold wording such as "lease expires," "ground lease ends," "leasehold expiring," or any renewal/extension year.
-The remarks do not mention land tenure or a lease expiry date, so the expiry year cannot be determined from the listings.
+I looked for wording such as "lease expires," "ground lease ends," "leasehold expiring," or any renewal/extension date.
+Nothing in the remarks identifies a leasehold tenure or provides a 4-digit lease expiry year.

 No analysis available